zyinghua/yinghua-website/_pages/about.md

 Hi!
 I'm an AI enthusiast who received a Bachelor of Computer Science and an Honours degree from Monash University and the University of Sydney, respectively.

-My current study and research interests lie in Generative Models, or broadly, Artificial Intelligence.
+My current study and research interests primarily focus on generative models (visual and language).

-I believe that "technology is about turning something magical into reality"!